vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 # ADVANCED OUTPUT

 Simple output puts words into the output stream, a magical place that queues up each word you write in a rule output.
-What I didn’t tell you before was that if the rule fails along the way, an incomplete stream is canceled and says nothing to the user.
+What I didn't tell you before was that if the rule fails along the way, an incomplete stream is canceled and says nothing to the user.
 For example,
 ```